selfage/bundler_cli/README.md

 ## Execute in Puppeteer

-A simple variant of `$ bundge prun` is to execute a JS file directly, assuming you bundled it already by either `bundage bfb` or other bundlers.
-The same set of [Puppeteer executor APIs](https://github.com/selfage/bundler_cli/blob/main/puppeteer_executor_apis.ts) is available for your JS/TS file.
+See `$ bundage prun` except it assumes you bundled it already by either `$ bundage bfb` or other bundlers.

 ```
 $ bundage pexe -h